mattpedone/Reproduce-tPPMx/README.md

 # Reproduce-tPPMx

-## Reproduction of Results in "A Bayesian nonparametric approach to personalized treatment selection"
+## Reproduction of Results in "Personalized Treatment Selection via Product Partition Models with Covariates"

-This repository contains an R project that is used to reproduce the results in "A Bayesian nonparametric approach to personalized treatment selection".
+This repository contains an R project that is used to reproduce the results in "Personalized Treatment Selection via Product Partition Models with Covariates" by Pedone, Argiento, Stingo.

 The project is structured as follows: